luckyluke007/ucsc-alumniweekend/source/_pages/index.md

       <div class="content">
           <h2 class="underline"><a href="/atwood">Margaret Atwood at UC Santa Cruz</a></h2>
           <h5 style="font-weight: 500">Date: April 5, 2020</h5>
-          <p>Join us as we welcome award-winning author Margaret Atwood—whose books include The Handmaid's Tale and its brand-new sequel, The Testaments— to campus on Sunday, April 5, for an on-stage discussion with alumna and bestselling author Kate Schatz as part of the Baskin Ethics Lecture series.</p>
+          <p>Join us as we welcome award-winning author Margaret Atwood—whose books include *The Handmaid's Tale* and its brand-new sequel, *The Testaments*— to campus on Sunday, April 5, for an onstage discussion with alumna and bestselling author Kate Schatz as part of the Baskin Ethics Lecture series.</p>
           <div class="content-foot-links">
             <a class="btn-link" href="/atwood">Event Info</a>
             <a class="button primary expanded" href="https://ucsctickets.universitytickets.com/w/event.aspx?id=1467">Buy Tickets</a>